Cordero080/nexus-geom-lab/docs/METALNESS_MATERIAL.md

 ### Key Characteristics

-1. **Requires lighting to be visible**: Metallic surfaces reflect their environment
+1. **Requires lighting to be visiI'm unable to access my Heroku accountble**: Metallic surfaces reflect their environment
 2. **Works with roughness**: Controls how sharp/blurry the reflections are
 3. **Needs reflections**: Without lights or environment maps, appears black/dark
 4. **Color behavior**: Metallic surfaces tint reflections with their base color